Customs seizes 68 cartons of Tramadol, 120kg Indian hemp in Sokoto | TODAY.NG

 “Let us do our best to stop these illicit drugs from entering Nigeria.
 The state government should educate the people through the media on the dangers of taking these dangerous substances,” he said.

-The controller disclosed that the 120 kilogrammes of Indian hemp was intercepted at Kamba border post in Kebbi State.
+The comptroller disclosed that the 120 kilogrammes of Indian hemp was intercepted at Kamba border post in Kebbi State.

-He said the highly concentrated illicit substances were concealed inside the bales of second hand clothes so as to evade customs officers.
+He added that the highly concentrated illicit substances were concealed inside the bales of second-hand clothes so as to evade customs officers.

-“The 120 kg of Indian hemp were hidden inside second hand clothes and it came from Togo and Benin Republic,” he said.
+“The 120 kg of Indian hemp were hidden inside second hand clothes and it came from Togo and Benin Republic,” he added.

 He pointed out that six cartons of expired cigarettes were repackaged by criminals in order to sell them to the public.